Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Introduction

 \section{Introduction}

-The study of superconductivity in systems with strong electron-phonon \cite{Migdal, Eliashberg} or non-retarded pairing \cite{JLTP_Schmitt} interactions encounters the problem of ultraviolet divergence, commonly solved by introducing a regularized electron-electron scattering length \cite{Gorkov_Tc, Barkhudarov_Tc}.
-The regularized theory \cite{Engelbrecht} is applied to discuss the crossover between weak Bardeen-Cooper-Schrieffer (BCS) and strong Bose-Einstein condensation (BEC) regimes, for instance, in ultra cold atoms and nuclear systems, as reviewed in \cite{Ohashi_progress, Pitaevskii_RevModPhys, Strinati_physrep}.
-However, strictly speaking, this theory can be justified either in the situations when the scattering length of pairing interaction potential is smaller than the Fermi wave length \cite{JLTP_Schmitt}, or when the Fermi energy exceeds the Debye energy, as in the conventional BCS model.
-In this paper, we propose a solution for the problem of ultraviolet divergence in superconductors.
+The study of superconductivity in systems with strong electron-phonon \cite{Migdal, Eliashberg} or non-retarded pairing \cite{JLTP_Schmitt} interactions encounters the problem of ultraviolet divergence, which is commonly addressed by introducing a regularized electron-electron scattering length \cite{Gorkov_Tc, Barkhudarov_Tc}.
+The regularized theory \cite{Engelbrecht} is used to discuss the crossover between weak Bardeen-Cooper-Schrieffer (BCS) and strong Bose-Einstein condensation (BEC) regimes, for instance, in ultra cold atoms and nuclear systems, as reviewed in \cite{Ohashi_progress, Pitaevskii_RevModPhys, Strinati_physrep}.
+However, strictly speaking, this theory is justified only in cases where the scattering length of the pairing interaction potential is smaller than the Fermi wave length \cite{JLTP_Schmitt}, or when the Fermi energy exceeds the Debye energy, as in the conventional BCS model.
+In this paper, we revisit the problem of ultraviolet divergence in superconductors.

-We investigate a scenario of high-temperature superconductivity with strong attractive interaction between electrons in the intermediate BCS to BEC crossover regime.
+We investigate a scenario of superconductivity with strong attractive interaction between electrons in the intermediate BCS to BEC crossover regime.
 Specifically, we consider a situation where the normal metal state becomes unstable towards the formation of local Cooper pairs at temperatures much higher than the superconducting transition temperature.

-As demonstrated below, the ultraviolet divergence describes these local correlations, representing a preformed Cooper pair state.
-This state manifests as a system of small domains, each with a size on the order of the Fermi wavelength, exhibiting spatially uncorrelated random phase of the pairing order parameter.
-The coupling of these domains through Andreev reflections plays a role in the emergence of phase synchronization and superconductivity at elevated temperatures \cite{Zyuzin}.

-Our model differs from the one involving Cooper pairs preformed on spatial fluctuations due to disorder \cite{Nature_Sacepe_Feigelman}.
-Instead, our approach aligns with the scenario of flat-band superconductivity, recently proposed for systems with an exotic dispersion relation featuring a flat band in the electron spectrum \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.
+In the following, we argue that the ultraviolet divergence describes the physics of short-range correlations, indicative of a preformed Cooper pair state.
+This state can be understood as a system of small domains, each on the scale of the Fermi wavelength, where the pairing order parameter exhibits spatially uncorrelated random phases.
+The coupling of these domains via Andreev reflections leads to phase synchronization and superconductivity at elevated temperatures \cite{Zyuzin}.
+Our model bears a resemblance to the situation in which Cooper pairs preform due to spatial fluctuations induced by disorder \cite{Nature_Sacepe_Feigelman}, and also aligns with the case of flat-band superconductivity, \cite{Zyuzin_Zyuzin, Zyuzin_Firoz}.